-- The policy has limitations on certain high value contents like jewelry, furs, fine arts, silverware, coin and stamp collections
+- The policy has limitations on certain high-value contents like jewelry, furs, fine art, silverware, and coin and stamp collections.

 Buying Arizona Business Insurance

-A business insurance program takes a professional to design.
-If you work with an independent agent you will have access to more than one market to set up an Arizona insurance program that adequately protects your company.
-Trusted Choice agents write more business insurance policies than any other brand, so they are ready and able to meet your company's needs.
+It takes a professional to design a business insurance program.
+If you work with an independent agent, you will have access to more than one market to set up an Arizona insurance program that adequately protects your company.
+These agents write more business insurance policies than any other brand, so they are ready and able to meet your company's needs.

 There are basic coverages that every business needs to consider:

 - Coverage on your real property, assuming you own the building your business is in